salrashid123/salrashid123.github.io/tpm_openssl_client/README.md

 This is intended to run on a system with a TPM as well as the the openssl engine library installed.
 The TPM-based private key is generated directly using `tpm2tss-genkey` and from that, the openssl engine to surface the public part.
 The tpm2-tss-engine surfaces the OpenSSL constructs like `EVP_PKEY_RSA` so you can directly use that against the TPM

-As its a basic helloworld app (and because i really don't know f c, _caveat emptor_)
+As its a basic helloworld app (and because i really don't know c, _caveat emptor_)

 ### Usage